shivamgupta-sg/devops-resources/Tools/Jenkins/Jenkins Introductions.md

 # Jenkins Introductions

+### Development Before Jenkins
+- Before the advent of Jenkins, developers had to complete code testing before they could check for errors.
+- Developers on teams, tending to work independently, each created large segments of code to add to the base code.
+- The entire source code would be checked for errors - a time-consuming and challenging undertaking.
+Multiple developers would each send commits to version control, increasing the time required to identify and fix bugs.
+- There was no iterative code improvement, and the software delivery process was slow.

 ### What is Jenkins?
 - Jenkins is an open source automation server.
 - It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.